All

 Types of internet networks

-Supported iPad devices and printers can use either a Wi-Fi or Ethernet connection in order to connect to the internet.
+Supported iPad devices and printers can use either a Wi-Fi or wired Ethernet connection in order to connect to the internet.

 Delete